Lower & Middle School Counseling

 - Teacher referral.

 I am beyond grateful and humbled that I have the privilege of working with the students, faculty, and parents at Frederica Academy.
-This is a dream come true for me and my family especially having my children experience the love and community of FA.
+I am purpose driven, student centered, and outward minded.
+I am passionate about helping students become well-rounded adults, supporting parents in raising future adults, and continuously learning research-based practices that support social and emotional learning.
 I have a beloved husband who is as patient and keeps us laughing.
-I am a momma to three sweet lovelies- Kendall, Jordan, and Colbie Jane.
+I am a momma to three sweet lovelies- Kendall (high school), Jordan (middle school), and Colbie Jane (elementary school).
 I enjoy reading on the beach, chatting and drinking coffee in quaint little places, and riding bikes with my family.

 I knew early on that I wanted to do something in the people-helping field when I grew up so naturally Psychology and counseling appealed to me.
 Throughout college and beyond, I have worked with children, adolescents and families in a variety of settings from summer camps and youth ministry to court mandated group work and private practice.
 I received my Master's Degree in Clinical Psychology from Argosy University and am certified by the National Board of Certified Counselors as well as licensed in Georgia as a professional counselor (LPC).
 I worked in private practice for 7 years with teens and families, and I specialize in trauma recovery using EMDR.
 Most important to know is that I love working with people and providing social and emotional support for our community!